By Steve Hodges, M.D.

-Kids who have toileting accidents shoulder a lot of blame.
+Kids who have potty accidents shoulder a lot of blame.

-These assumptions are malarkey, but I do understand where they come from.
-The actual cause of accidents isn’t well known, even among pediatricians, and behavior this troubling — a 4th-grader wetting the bed, for goodness sake! — would seem to demand an explanation.
+These assumptions are off base, but I do understand where they come from.
+The actual cause of accidents, chronic constipation, isn’t well known, even among pediatricians.
+And behavior this seemingly troubling — a 4th-grader wetting his pants, for goodness sake! — would seem to defy explanation.
 Kids, whose behavior often baffles us grown-ups, make for an easy scapegoat.

-Sadly, some “experts” pile on, abetted by the media.
-In a column that ran in 250 media outlets, parenting “guru” John Rosemond insists “there is no better motivator” for staying dry overnight than “waking up on cold, wet sheets.”
+Sadly, many kids internalize the opposite message, often because parents are hearing something different in the media.
+For example, in column that ran in 250 media outlets, parenting “guru” John Rosemond wrote “there is no better motivator” for staying dry overnight than “waking up on cold, wet sheets.”
 The implication: If only your lazy kid were more motivated, she would stay dry overnight.

-And in a recent radio interview, an enuresis nurse told an Australian interviewer that “the child must desperately want to be dry.
+In a radio interview, an enuresis nurse told an Australian interviewer that “the child must desperately want to be dry.
 If you have the cooperation of the child, you will have success.”
 Again, the implication: Your unruly kid isn’t cooperating.

-Sometimes kids are blamed in subtle ways, like when Mom or Dad flashes that “Again — are you kidding me?” look when the child comes in at 2 a.m. for help changing the sheets.
+Sometimes, children are blamed in subtle ways, like when a parent flashes that “Again — are you kidding me?” look when the child comes in at 2 a.m. for help changing the sheets.

-On occasion, parents or caregivers lash out at kids in such horrific and criminal ways that it’s simply mind-blowing.
-I have a large collection of news reports on these cases, including a 2-year-old beaten to the point of multiple fractures because she was “slow” to potty train, a 3-year-old boy beaten to death for the same reason, and a teenager punished for bedwetting by being forced to sit on an electric cooker until she sustained severe vaginal burns.
+On occasion, parents or caregivers lash out at kids in criminal ways.
+I have a large collection of news reports on cases of physical abuse, including several children beaten to death for accidents.
+One teenager was punished for bedwetting by being forced to sit on an electric cooker until she sustained severe vaginal burns.

 Yes, these cases are extreme, but even when children are on the receiving end of accusatory glances rather than beatings, they suffer.
 I see this daily in my practice.
 A young patient will sit on my exam table with shoulders slumped, staring at the ground, while Mom or Dad tells me, “He claims he doesn’t even feel it when he poops in his pants.
 That doesn’t seem possible.”

-I totally get the skepticism.
-Unless you understand what causes encopresis, it truly is hard to believe that a child can’t feel poop falling out of his bottom.
-(It’s because the child’s rectum has been so overstretched that the child has lost sensation.
-Children who have accidents typically can’t feel it when a test balloon inflated to the size of a tangerine has been inserted into their bottoms.)
+I get the skepticism.
+Unless you understand what causes encopresis, it's hard to believe a child can’t feel poop falling out of his bottom.
+(A stretched rectum loses sensation, so the child can no longer feel the urge to poop or notice the accidents.)

-Look, children feel crummy enough about accidents even when they are not blamed by adults.
+Children feel crummy enough about accidents even when they are not blamed by adults.
 They miss out on slumber parties and school overnights and sleep-away camp, and they get teased by other kids.
-Gradually they lose self-esteem, and many teens who struggle with bedwetting kids slip into despair or depression.
+Gradually, they may lose self-esteem, and many teens who struggle with bedwetting slip into despair or depression.